/

 January 31, 2026

-When someone says, "I never finished the onboarding course," the problem is not motivation.
-The problem is a portal nobody opens.
-Learning lands when it appears inside the tools people already use, at the moment they need it, in small doses.
+When someone says "I never finished the onboarding course," it's rarely about motivation.
+More often, the training lived in a portal they had no reason to visit.
+Learning tends to stick when it shows up inside the tools people already use, at the moment they need it, in small doses.

 Traditional LMS platforms like Docebo, Cornerstone OnDemand, and Litmos were built for formal certification and proctored exams.
 For everyday internal training, that design creates predictable failures: